Capacitive Reactance Calculator

 Reactance is a property of an electric circuit element to oppose the flow of current.
 Using this definition, we can say that the capacitive reactance is like capacitor resistance.
-Even the unit of reactance is the same as resistance - the Ohm (
+Even the reactance unit is the same as the resistance - the Ohm (

 Ω).
 Typically, we denote a reactance as

 Although both the reactance (